HomeRobot: Open-Vocabulary Mobile Manipulation: Abstract

 \looseness=-1 \textbf{\homerobot{}} \homerobotlogo{12pt} (\textit{noun}): An affordable compliant robot that navigates homes and manipulates a wide range of objects in order to complete everyday tasks.

 \looseness=-1 \ovmmLong{} (\ovmm{}) is the problem of picking \textit{any} object in \textit{any} unseen environment, and placing it in a commanded location.
 This is a foundational challenge for robots to be useful assistants in human environments, because it involves tackling sub-problems from across robotics: perception, language understanding, navigation, and manipulation are all essential to \ovmm{}.
 In addition, integration of the solutions to these sub-problems poses its own substantial challenges.
-To drive research in this area, we introduce the \homerobot{} \ovmm{} benchmark, where an agent navigates household environments to grasp novel objects and place them on target receptacles. \homerobot{} has two components: a \textit{simulation} component, which uses a large and diverse curated object set in new, high-quality multi-room home environments; and a \textit{real-world} component, providing a software stack for the low-cost Hello Robot Stretch to encourage replication of real-world experiments across labs.
-We implement both reinforcement learning and heuristic (model-based) baselines and show evidence of sim-to-real transfer.
-Our baselines achieve a 20\% success rate in the real world; our experiments identify ways future research work improve performance.
-See videos on our website: \href{https://ovmm.github.io/}{https://ovmm.github.io/}.
+To drive research in this area, we introduce the \homerobotovmm{} benchmark, where an agent navigates household environments to grasp novel objects and place them on target receptacles. \homerobot{} has two components: a \textit{simulation} component, which uses a large and diverse curated object set in new, high-quality multi-room home environments; and a \textit{real-world} component, providing a software stack for the low-cost Hello Robot Stretch to encourage replication of real-world experiments across labs.
+We implement both reinforcement learning and heuristic (model-based) baselines and show evidence of sim-to-real transfer of the nav and place skills.
+Our baselines achieve a 20\% success rate in the real world; our experiments identify ways future work can improve performance. \anon{ See videos on our website: \href{https://ovmm.github.io/}{https://ovmm.github.io/}. }{ See videos on our website: \href{https://home-robot-ovmm.github.io/}{https://home-robot-ovmm.github.io/} }

 \keywords{Sim-to-real, benchmarking robot learning, mobile manipulation}